Image Captions are Natural Prompts for Text-to-Image Models: Abstract

 \section{Abstract}

-With the rapid development of Artificial Intelligence Generated Content (AIGC), it has become common practice in many learning tasks to train or fine-tune large models on synthetic data due to the data-scarcity and privacy leakage problems.
-Albeit promising with unlimited data generation, owing to massive and diverse information conveyed in real images, it is challenging for text-to-image generative models to synthesize informative training data with hand-crafted prompts, which usually leads to inferior generalization performance when training downstream models.
-In this paper, we theoretically analyze the relationship between the training effect of synthetic data and the synthetic data distribution induced by prompts.
-Then we correspondingly propose a simple yet effective method that prompts text-to-image generative models to synthesize more informative and diverse training data.
+{With the rapid development of Artificial Intelligence Generated Content (AIGC), it has become a common practice to train models on synthetic data due to data-scarcity and privacy leakage problems.
+Owing to massive and diverse information conveyed in real images, it is challenging for text-to-image generative models to synthesize informative training data with hand-crafted prompts.
+Considering the impressive ability of large generative models, {\it could such models directly synthesize good training images for prediction tasks with proper prompts?} We offer an affirmative response to this question by proposing a simple yet effective method, validated through ImageNet classification.
 Specifically, we caption each real image with the advanced captioning model to obtain informative and faithful prompts that extract class-relevant information and clarify the polysemy of class names.
 The image captions and class names are concatenated to prompt generative models for training image synthesis.
-Extensive experiments on ImageNette, ImageNet-100, and ImageNet-1K verify that our method significantly improves the performance of models trained on synthetic training data, \ie, 10\% classification accuracy improvements on average.
+We show that this simple caption incorporation significantly boosts the informativeness of synthetic data therefore enhancing downstream model generalization.
+More importantly, besides improvements in data augmentation and privacy preservation, our experiments demonstrate that synthesized images can exceed real data in terms of out-of-distribution robustness.
+The code is available at \url{https://github.com/LeavesLei/Caption_in_Prompt}.}